Frequently Asked Questions

 The reason a faster return rate is desirable is to ensure the sector gear engages with the piston in the correct position.

 Failure to do so usually leads to premature wear of the gear and piston teeth or in extreme cases, complete failure of one or both.
 This problem is called Premature Engagement.

 Premature Engagement becomes more of a problem in High Speed builds so this is a common countermeasure.

-This common pairing has lead to the propagation of the myth that Short Stroking by itself significantly increases the Rate of Fire; which is does but imperceptibly so, as the gears can spin up for slightly longer before hitting any resistance.
+This common pairing has led to the propagation of the myth that Short Stroking by itself significantly increases the Rate of Fire; which it does but imperceptibly so, as the gears can spin up for slightly longer before hitting any resistance.

 What it does do, is give a much snappier trigger response.

 Sorbothane is a brand of rubber compound with some useful properties.

 It is impact resistant and retains its shape very well but can absorb a large percentage of shock from an impact.